Skip to main content

 Step 12.png

-1. In the Disks panel, enable Encryption at host and configure OS disk size as 64Gb (minimum).
+1. In the Disks panel, enable Encryption at host, configure OS disk size as 64Gb for TCP & 128GB (minimum) for UDP.

 Step 13_0 darker.png